 Mass Estate Tax for Non-residents: How it works

-Many families have found that a change of residency – typically by spending winters in a warmer climate – can help to reduce the tax liability they would otherwise face as a Massachusetts resident.
+Many families have found that a change of residency – typically by spending winters in a warmer climate, can help to reduce the tax liability they would otherwise face as Massachusetts residents.
 Florida is a consistent choice for many of our clients.
 Florida boasts no income taxes and a real estate tax reduction for residents and another reduction for seniors.
 Once a change of residency from Massachusetts to Florida takes place, in many instances income tax liability to Massachusetts can be eliminated (check with your income tax professional because there are restrictions and exceptions).
 Many out of state residents wrongly believe that just because they are no longer subject to the Massachusetts Income Tax they are also free of the Massachusetts Estate Tax.
 Sadly, this is not necessarily the case!

 Massachusetts levies an Estate Tax (sometimes referred to as a Death Tax) on the estates of out of state residents.
 According to Massachusetts General Laws chapter 65 section 2A (b):

 (b) A tax is hereby imposed upon the transfer of real property situated in this Commonwealth and upon tangible personal property having an actual situs in this Commonwealth of every person who at the time of his death was not a resident of this Commonwealth.
 The amount of this tax is a sum equal to the proportion of the credit which the value of Massachusetts real and tangible personal property taxed in this Commonwealth which qualifies for such credit bears to the value of the decedent’s total federal gross estate. (emphasis added).

 What this means is that if you own real estate or tangible personal property located in Massachusetts, the Commonwealth can levy an estate tax against those assets!
 Here is an example: